mdabrowski1990/uds/docs/source/pages/knowledge_base/diagnostic_message.rst

 connection with.
 The client might not be directly connected to the desired recipient(s) of the request, therefore some servers might be forced to act as gateways and transmit the request to another sub-network(s).
-Servers' decision (whether to redirect a message to another sub-network) depends on a target(s) of the request i.e. server shall transmit the request to the sub-network if this is a route (not necessarily a direct one) to at least one recipient of the message.
+Servers' decision (whether to redirect a message to another sub-network) depends on a target(s) of the request i.e. server must transmit the request to the sub-network if this is a route (not necessarily a direct one) to at least one recipient of the message.

 .. figure:: ../../diagrams/KnowledgeBase-Gateway_request.png